 For laterals, installation of the liner into a lateral is not to reduce the internal diameter of the pipe by more than 15%.
-This permitted reduction is inclusive of wrinkles, protrusions, and deformations.
 In addition, following installation of the liner there must be no significant obstruction to flow through the pipe or any obstruction to the passage of cleaning or inspection equipment.